-Sift the flour and add all the other ingredients to flour and mix well.
-Add to butter.
+- Sift the flour and add all the other ingredients to flour and mix well.

-- Pre-heat oven at 180 degrees C and bake the cake for about 1 hour or until after inserting a knife or a cocktail stick, it comes out dry and clean.
+- Pre-heat the oven to 180o C and bake the cake for about 1 hour or until after inserting a knife in the centre, it comes out dry and clean.

 - Cool the cake for 30 minutes in the tin, and then remove it to a wire rack to finish cooling.

 - Put it back in the baking tin and for a few days wet it with brandy.
 Keep it covered with cling film.

 - When ready to frost the cake remove it to a platter and follow the steps listed above.